 Program-related investment.
 Section 4944(c) and corresponding regulations define a program-related investment as one that is made primarily to accomplish a charitable purpose of the foundation and no substantial purpose of which is to produce investment income or a capital gain from the sale of the investment.
 Examples of program-related investments include educational loans to individuals and low-interest loans to other section 501(c)(3) organizations.

 General instructions.
-Include only those investments that were reported in Part XII, line 1b for the current year.
-Do not include any investments made in any prior year even if they were still held by the foundation at the end of 2012.
+Report all program-related investments made in the current tax year.
+Do not report any investments made in a prior year even if they were still held by the foundation in the current tax year.